 Older dogs are not known to be fussy or finicky eaters, but this does not mean you can feed them a lower quality diet.
 It's best to feed a mature Rottweiler twice a day, once in the morning and then again in the evening, making sure it's good quality food that meets all their nutritional requirements.
 It's also important that dogs be given the right amount of exercise so they burn off any excess calories or they might gain too much weight which can lead to all sorts of health issues.
 Obesity can shorten a dog's life by several years so it's important to keep an eye on their waistline from the word go.

 If you are looking to buy a Rottweiler, you would need to pay anything from £350 to over £1000 for a well-bred pedigree puppy.
-The cost of insuring a male 3-year-old Rottie in northern England would be £54.33 a month for basic cover but for a lifetime policy, this would set you back £99.20 a month (quote as of May 2016).
-When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK and a dog's age and whether or not they have been neutered or spayed.
+The cost of insuring a male 3-year-old Rottie in northern England would be £60.70 a month for basic cover but for a lifetime policy, this would set you back £130 a month (quote as of August 2017).
+When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK and a dog's age and whether they have been neutered or spayed.

 Click 'Like' if you love Rottweilers.